woutervanranst/Arius/README.md

 Arius runs through the content of the local file system.

 For each file it encounters, it calculates the (SHA256) hash and checks whether a **manifest** for that hash already exists on blob storage.
+Manifests are small and frequently accessed and are therefore stored in the cool tier.

 If it does not exist, the local file is **chunk**ed (deduplicated), encrypted & uploaded.
 A new manifest is created pointing to the chunks that make up the original file.
+Chunks are large (they make up the binaries of the original file), they are only accessed when doing a `restore` and are therefore stored in the archive tier.

 On the local file system, a **pointer** is then created, pointing to the manifest.